 https://www.wildlife.nh.gov/get-outside/hiking-safety - get your hikesafe card to support rescues - and hope it's never you

-https://waterdata.usgs.gov/monitoring-location/USGS-01074520 - in high water months, anything cuft3/s>500 means dangerous stream x-ings everywhere
+https://waterdata.usgs.gov/monitoring-location/USGS-01074520 - in high water months, a cuft3/s>500= dangerous stream crossings

 https://slasrpodcast.com/ - locally created podcast that captures the spirit of hiking in the whites with interviews of mountain personalities